 Job title and main information:

 Indigenous interpreter and mediator (1631-1644).
 Regent and captain of the Indigenous of Rio Grande (1645-1649) and Brazil (1649-1654).

 Link to BRASILHIS Database: https://brasilhis.usal.es/es/personaje/antonio-paraupaba

-A Potyguara from the indigenous land of Tabussuram, located in the interior of the Captaincy of Paraiba, territory of the Hispanic Monarchy in Brazil.
+Potiguara from the indigenous village (aldeia) of Tabussuram, located in the interior of the Captaincy of Paraiba, a territory of the Hispanic Monarchy in Brazil.
 This is how we can briefly summarize who Antônio Paraubaba was when vessels flying the flag of the Dutch West India Company under the command of Boudewijn Hendrikszoon arrived at the coast of Paraíba in 1625.

 It was necessary to care for the sick and bury the dead after a long journey to the South Seas; the Company’s vessels that would now head to the Caribbean stopped further north in Bahia, specifically in the Captaincy of Paraíba.
-It was there that the trajectory of Paraupaba and part of the Potiguara indigenous from that area would change radically after the encounter with the Dutch that were seeking a brief rest there.
+It was there that the trajectory of Paraupaba and part of the Potiguara indigenous from that area would change radically after the encounter with the Dutch.

 Antônio Paraupaba would return from Europe to Brazil in 1631, after a long period of training in the Netherlands.
 He converted to Calvinism, learned Dutch, provided numerous pieces of information about Brazil, and came as a guide/interpreter to negotiate and attract indigenous allies for the West India Company, which had held positions in Pernambuco and Itamaracá since 1630 (Hulsman, 2006: 43).